debdattabasu/RoboMVVM/README.md

 	protected void bind() {

 		/**
-		 * Bind the helloText Property to the text property of an EditText
+		 * Bind the helloText Property of this view model to the text property
-		 * with id  R.id.edit_text.
+		 * of an EditText with id R.id.edit_text.
 		 */
 		bindProperty("helloText", R.id.edit_text, "text", BindMode.BIDIRECTIONAL);
 	}